AwesomeAi/AwesomeAi-RAD-Studios-2D-Platformer/README.md

 ## Rules:
 - Branches are a necessity for collaboration projects such as this one.
+- Don't attempt to work on the same exact thing at the exact same time or it could result in merge errors.
+- Pull into branch only if you believe you have enough worthwhile content.
 ## What do Branches do:

 - Branches allow us to make code without changing the master so if there's a screw up and someone happens to push it doesn't effect all the work or progress we've made.